-The term Arab is used as an umbrella to include immigrants from a variety of Middle Eastern countries including Iran, Iraq, Palestine, Yemen, Lebanon, and Syria and who practice different religions including Catholic, Shia Muslim, Sunni Muslim, Greek Orthodox, and more.
-In 2015 the Arab Institute Foundation ranked Michigan as having the second largest population of Arabs in the United States, behind California, with an estimated 500,000 Arabs.
-Eighty percent of Michigan's Arab populations live in the three counties of Metro Detroit-Wayne, Oakland and Macomb-with the largest concentration found in the city of Dearborn whose total population is 40 percent Arab.
-The majority of Michigan's Arab community come from Lebanon, Iraq, and Yemen 4
+Middle Eastern countries including Iran, Iraq, Palestine, Yemen, Lebanon and Syria and who practice different religions including Catholic, Shia Muslim, Sunni Muslim, Greek Orthodox, and more.
+In 2015, the Arab Institute Foundation ranked Michigan as having the second largest population of Arabs in the U.S., behind California, with an estimated 500,000 Arabs.
+Eighty percent of Michigan's Arab populations live in the three counties of Metro Detroit (Wayne, Oakland and Macomb) with the largest concentration found in the city of Dearborn whose total population is 40 percent Arab.
+The majority of Michigan's Arab community come from Lebanon, Iraq and Yemen.

-The first wave of Arab immigrants came to the Detroit area in the late nineteenth century, when a silkworm disease led to a collapse of the silk-weaving industry worldwide.
+The first wave of Arab immigrants came to the Detroit area in the late 19th century, when a silkworm disease led to a collapse of the silk-weaving industry worldwide.
 The majority were Christians from Greater Syria, which then included Palestine and Lebanon.
-They typically settled in East Detroit near the Detroit River.59 Between 1910 and 1912 a large population of Chaldeans, Catholics from Iraq, many originating from the village of Teikeif on the Turkish-Iranian border, came to Detroit.
-60 A concentration of Chaldeans formed near West Seven Mile Road and John R Street and later a large number settled in Southfield, Lathrup Village, and West Bloomfield.
-61 A second wave of Arabs, the majority Palestinian Muslims, came to work at the Ford Highland Park plant around 1913 to take advantage of the \$5-a-day wage.
+They typically settled in East Detroit near the Detroit River.
+Between 1910 and 1912 a large population of Chaldeans, Catholics from Iraq, many originating from the village of Teikeif on the Turkish/Iranian border, came to Detroit.
+A concentration of Chaldeans formed near West Seven Mile Road and John R Street and later a large number settled in Southfield, Lathrup Village and West Bloomfield.
+A second wave of Arabs, the majority Palestinian Muslims, came to work at the Ford Highland Park plant around 1913 to take advantage of the \$5-a-day wage.
 They were followed by immigrants from Yemen and Iraq in the 1920s.
 The earliest Arab neighborhoods associated with these groups were formed in Hamtramck and Highland Park near the Ford plant and on Jefferson Avenue near the Chrysler Plant in East Detroit.
 The first Muslim mosque built in America was constructed in Highland Park around 1919, but by 1927 it was virtually abandoned as the Arab population followed the Ford Motor Company to Dearborn when the River Rouge Plant was completed.
-In the 1940s Dearborn's south end became the center for newly arrived Arab immigrants and working-class Arabs, who were typically employed in auto plant foundries.
+In the 1940s, Dearborn's south end became the center for newly arrived Arab immigrants and working-class Arabs, who were typically employed in auto plant foundries.
 Two miles of Dearborn's Warren Avenue, between Wyoming Avenue and Greenfield Road, soon became a thriving Arab commercial strip.
 As the adjacent neighborhoods became more crowded, Arab families began moving to the city's north end.
 Today, more than 30 percent of Dearborn's population is Arab.
 A large Lebanese population settled in the Detroit area in the 1980s during a time of civil war in Lebanon.
-In 2013, approximately 17,800 Lebanese were centered in Dearborn.
-62 In 2005, the Arab American National Museum, the first and only museum in the United States dedicated to Arab-American history, opened in Dearborn.
+By 2013, approximately 17,800 Lebanese were centered in Dearborn.9 In 2005, the Arab American National Museum, the first and only museum in the U.S. dedicated to Arab-American history, opened in Dearborn.